tuqqu/oxide-lang/README.md

 ### Shadowing

 Variables can be shadowed.
-Each variable declaration "shadows" the previous one and ignores its type and mutability.
-Consider:
+Each variable declaration "shadows" the previous one:

 ```rust
 let x: int = 100;